-We welcome visitors to our lectures, both in the Digby Hall and on Zoom.
+We welcome visitors to our lectures.
 There is a Visitor Charge of £7.
 Please register and pay online by clicking on the button below.

 While registration and payment online is preferred visitors to the Digby Hall can also register and pay by card (preferred) or cash at the door.

 This lecture aims to introduce people to the world of icons and at their role in the Orthodox church where they are still regarded as intermediaries between the material and spiritual worlds.

 7th September 2022

 (Accompanied by Adam on his Lute)

 From the golden-haired lute-playing angels of the Italian Renaissance, through to the 17th century when the lute became the pastime of educated courtiers; then to intimate interior scenes of Jan Steen and Franz Hals emphasising transient pleasures…accompanied by Adam on his own lute.